Pension system in SwedenWhen you work in Sweden, you earn the right to build up a Swedish general pension.

 This information is for EU citizens only.

-The pension system consists of a public part, a general pension (allmän pension) that you earn when your work, and furthermore you can choose to save through a private pension scheme.
+The pension system consists of a public part, a general pension (allmän pension) which you earn when you have taxable income, and furthermore you can choose to save through a private pension scheme.

 The public pension - Swedish general pension (folkepension)

 The Swedish general pension is composed of different elements, some of which are linked to your income.